gojimmypi/gojimmypi.github.io/README.md

 Things that need attention:

-* Search not working.
 * The fonts used are complex and can be improved.
-* There's an undesired white flash when first visiting each page when in dark mode.
-* Some of the bloat features need to be removed, e.g. [Ruby Sass has reached end-of-life and should no longer be used](https://twitter.com/gojimmypi/status/1670903518700638209?s=20).
+* Some of the bloat features need to be removed, e.g. [Ruby Sass has reached end-of-life and should no longer be used](https://twitter.com/gojimmypi/status/1670903518700638209?s=20) (is this a GitHub feature that has since been updated?).
 * The "categories" is not working properly.
-* The menu bar layout and spacing at the top of the screen needs to be improved.
-* It would be nice to have a mini image of the first image of each post on the main page.